sanxho777/Facebookmarketposter/README.md

 A Chrome extension that scrapes vehicle information from Cars.com and automatically fills Facebook Marketplace vehicle forms, eliminating the need for manual data entry.

+Check it out on the chrome web store https://chromewebstore.google.com/detail/vehicle-poster-standalone/bjhfclalldjbgopciimapioeomfkfpnc?hl=en-US&utm_source=ext_sidebar or install manually using the steps below.

 ## Features

 - **Scrape from Cars.com**: Extract vehicle details including year, make, model, trim, mileage, price, and more